 Too much text and the recipient will be turned off from reading it; too little text and they won’t know what it’s about.
 Striking that balance is key.

 It doesn’t look appealing

-This might be the last point, but without getting it right, everything that came before could count for nothing.
-Ensuring that you’ve created a visually appealing email is very important.
+Last but not least, ensuring that you’ve created a visually appealing email is very important.
 There are many email template builders that you can use for free to design an amazing email.
 If you don’t know how to design an appealing email template from scratch, you can check out a tutorial video or use pre-designed email templates.
 Even if your written content is great, if the recipient doesn’t like the look of the email, they probably won’t read it.

 Consider your use of the following to make your email as aesthetically pleasing as possible:

 A ‘safe’ font that will display well on all formats is important.
 It needs to be a choice that’s available on every device, browser and provider, that way each of your recipients will see the email in the intended font.
 Make sure to use fonts accordingly to best practices.
 Web fonts can have a huge impact on your email design.

 A choice of colors that compliment both your brand and each other is very important.
 Stick to a small number of colors that work well together and will affect the mood of the recipient in the right way.
 There’s a lot of psychology behind color choice.